May Traditions and Superstitions

 Many of the customs, traditions and superstitions we associate with this special event in the Pagan calendar originated from the agricultural and spiritual rituals of our ancient Celtic and Anglo-Saxon ancestors.
 Some of these rituals have even older roots, dating back the time of the Greeks, Romans and Egyptians.

-The Gaelic May Day festival of Beltane ‘Fire of Bel’ is one such tradition that is still celebrated in many parts of Scotland and Ireland to this day, by lighting bonfires to welcome in the new season.
+The Gaelic May Day festival of Beltane ‘Fire of Bel’ is one such tradition that is still celebrated to this day in many parts of Scotland and Ireland.
 In Edinburgh, the arrival of summer is celebrated with a yearly fire festival.
-Thousand gather on Calton Hill to watch a dramatic display of live theatre, acrobatics, drumming, dancing and bonfires that truly encapsulates the wild spirit of our pagan ancestors.
-During the ceremony, The Green Man is killed as god of winter and reborn in his spring form.
-The bonfires are put out and relit with a piece of wood from the previous year’s festival.
+Thousands gather on Calton Hill to watch a dramatic display of live theatre, acrobatics, drumming, dancing and bonfires that truly encapsulates the wild spirit of our pagan ancestors.
+As part of the ceremony the Green Man is killed as the God of winter and reborn in his spring form.
+The bonfires are doused and relit using kindling from the previous year’s festival.

 In my neck of the woods, it was once customary for the townsfolk of Peebles to burn their winter bedding on May 1st; a ritual that fully embraced the idea of ‘Out with the old, in with the new’.
-Although this tradition eventually died out, the accompanying Beltane fair which was originally held on the first Monday of May, was revived in the latter part of the 19th century to accompany the 900 year old yearly Common Riding tradition of the Riding of the Marches.
-Held every year in June rather than May, the town is decked out in its burgh colours of red and white flags, during which there’s a week long celebration of rideouts, sporting events, fancy dress processions, bands, and, of course, the all important crowning of the Beltane Queen.
+Although this tradition eventually died out, the accompanying Beltane fair which was originally held on the first Monday of May, was revived in the latter part of the 19th century alongside the 900-year-old yearly Common Riding tradition of the Riding of the Marches.
+Now held every year in June rather than May, the town is decked out in its burgh colours of red and white flags during which there is a week-long celebration of ride-outs, sporting events, fancy dress processions, bands, and, of course, the all-important crowning of the Beltane Queen.